sherpal/BattleForFlatland/README.md

 You want to play locally with your friends?
 Or perhaps contribute?
 That's great!
 We'll walk you through the steps to make it happen.

+In order to proceed, make sure you have sbt and npm installed on your machine.

 ### Set up the database

 #### I don't have [docker](https://docs.docker.com/) installed